 What’s the story?

-On a recent edition of the Killing The Town podcast with Paul Lazenby, Impact Wrestling Vice President Don Callis opened up on a myriad of topics.
+On a recent edition of Paul Lazenby's podcast, Impact Wrestling Vice President Don Callis opened up on a myriad of topics.

-Most prominently, Callis addressed the controversy regarding Impact’s Scarlett Bordeaux character.
-Besides, Callis also revealed whether Bordeaux’s character is a jab at the WWE Women’s Evolution.
+Most prominently, Callis addressed Scarlett Bordeaux and whether or not her character was a dig at the WWE Women’s Evolution.

 In case you didn’t know…

-As we’d previously reported, experts believe that Bordeaux’s character in Impact Wrestling may be a subtle jab at the WWE Women’s Evolution—with said character being designed to be Impact’s version of former WWE Superstar Sable.
+Bordeaux’s character in Impact Wrestling may be a subtle dig at the WWE Women’s Evolution, with said character being designed to be Impact’s version of former WWE Superstar Sable.

 The heart of the matter

-In reference to the same, Impact Wrestling Vice President Don Callis noted that the majority of fans responded positively to the introduction of Bordeaux in Impact.
-He added that certain individuals who reacted negatively to her character, are probably the sort of people who simply look for things to be offended by.
+Impact Wrestling Vice President Don Callis noted that most people responded positively to the introduction of Bordeaux in Impact.
+He added that certain individuals who reacted negatively to her character are probably the sort of people who simply look for things to be offended by.

-Callis continued that the people offended by the gimmick ought to understand that Bordeaux’s TV character is fictional and that everyone on the show is portraying a character which doesn’t necessarily reflect their real-life beliefs.
-Callis stated—
+Callis continued, saying that the people offended by the gimmick ought to understand that Bordeaux’s TV character is fictional and that everyone on the show is portraying a character that doesn’t necessarily reflect their real-life beliefs.

 “You're gonna have to tune in to Impact on Pop TV in the USA every Thursday night at 8 o’clock or on Game TV and the fabulous Fight Network in Canada to check it out.
 It is must-see programming, especially the most recent tapings from Toronto in the Rebel Entertainment Complex.
 What a great venue.
 I think our male demographic will go up with Scarlett." (*H/T Sportskeeda for the transcription)

-Furthermore, Callis expounded upon whether the Bordeaux character is a jab at the ongoing WWE Women’s Evolution.
-Callis clarified that isn’t the case—noting that although he has a WWE network subscription, he doesn’t follow the product closely.
+Furthermore, Callis expounded upon whether the Bordeaux character is a dig at the ongoing WWE Women’s Evolution.
+Callis indicated that it isn’t the case, noting that although he is a "subscriber to the Network," he doesn’t follow the product closely as he doesn't have the time.

 What’s next?

-What are your thoughts on the Scarlett Boredaux controversy and Don Callis’ statements?
+What are your thoughts on Don Callis’ statements?
 Sound off in the comments!